vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 With that preamble out of the way, let's start reading this passage.

-The four "definitions" of evidentiality listed in the above passage represent different aspects of the structure of observation that are suggested as being what it is, under a internalist thesis, that makes that observation evidential.
+The four "definitions" of evidentiality listed in the above passage represent different aspects of the structure of observation that are suggested as being what it is, under an internalist thesis, that makes that observation evidential.
 It's best to start at the bottom and work our way up.

 A two part objection is then presented, based on these definitions.